Leverage your social following and work with well-known companies.

 Free supplies are great, but free supplies plus a paycheck is even better.
 If you are reaching out to companies, I wouldn’t push your luck with asking for free supplies AND money unless you really have a good deal to offer them.
 But, if companies approach you to promote their products, you have all the power to ask for more and/or turn down or accept the offer.

-You can find a lot of different suggestions for what influencers should be paid, but it’s different for every company you work with and you will need to develop some negotiating skills.
+You can find a lot of different suggestions for what influencers should be paid, but it’s different for every niche and company you work with.
+It doesn’t hurt to develop some negotiating skills.
 Though, to get a general idea of what you can be paid as an influencer check out this Influencer tool by Influencer Marketing Hub.

 Moral of the story…